pivotal-mea-pa/qnb-workshop/steeltoe-basics/labs/cups.en.md

 Environment variables are a very powerful feature of cloud native applications but sometimes we need all the apps in a given space (or environment) to share settings.
 User provided services are a great way to accomplish this.
 In this lab we will create a service that is available to all apps in a given space via environment variables.

-Note, this lab assumes you already have the Steeltoe template app opened in Visual Studio and you have already logged in to a foundation with the cf cli.
+Note, this lab assumes you have already completed the Environment Variables lab and are using the same application code base.

 ## Prerequisites

+- Lab: Environment Variables
-- Visual Studio (min 2015)
+- Visual Studio Code
+- .NET Core 2.2
-- Powershell
+- Cloud Foundry Cli

 ## Create a User Provided Service